 There are four such services in Belgium, but they fit into two large categories: one nationwide bike sharing system and three local systems for three big cities.
 I will explain how they work, one by one.

 Blue-Bike, Belgium’s nationwide bike sharing system

-Managed by the national railway company SNCB, this service is designed to help railway travelers continue their journey from the station to their destination point, be it their work place, a museum, a friend’s house, or a natural area not served by public transport.
+Managed by the national railway company SNCB, this service is designed to help railway travellers continue their journey from the station to their destination point, be it their workplace, a museum, a friend’s house, or a natural area not served by public transport.
 It is organized as a network of rental stations that lie next to train stations in about 40 Belgian cities.